lwh9346/open-heat-lab-website/content/authors/zhiyao-jiang/_index.md

     url: 'https://www.pku.edu.cn/'

 # Short bio (displayed in user profile at end of posts)
-bio: Zhiyao, Jiang received an M.S. degree in Engineering Thermophysics from Beihang University in 2016.
+bio: Zhiyao Jiang received an M.S. degree in Engineering Thermophysics from Beihang University in 2016.
 He is currently working toward a Ph.D. degree in mechanics(Energy and Resources Engineering) at Peking University.
 His research interests include thermal management of electronics, spacecraft thermal control, micro-nanoscale heat transport, and thermal measurement technology.

 education:
   courses: